limgl1998/ip/docs/README.md

     ____________________________________________________________

-Note: task number should be specified and within the range of total number of tasks.
+Note: task number should be specified and within the range of total number of tasks

-## 'delete' - deletes a task in the list
+### 'delete' - deletes a task in the list

 An unwanted task in the list will be removed